Readit News logoReadit News

 Dead Comment

-mannyv · 10 months ago
+mannyv · a year ago

 The uppercase is usually there to show people what's SQL vs what's custom to your database.
 In books it's usually set in courier.